 A: Thanks for your kind words.
 No hesitancy whatsoever.
 We find no increased risk.
 Think of it as if you did a hair transplant and ran out of grafts.
 The remaining sites don’t get infected, they just close up.
 In the process, all those chemotactic factors involved in the healing process move toward the wounds, so if a graft is placed into them, they would be less likely to get infected than a graft placed into a fresh (non-primed) wound, not more.
 It is like applying the surgical dressing Duoderm to a wound that helps it auto-sterilize.
 Putting the speculative science aside, we have not seen one single issue with it.
 Give it a try with an FUE or FUT procedure.
 Make the sites, have the patient takes his normal shower that night and you will be pleasantly surprised how little bleeding there is the next day and how easy it is to place the grafts.

-In the latest in a long line of improvements made to hair restoration procedures, Dr. Bernstein has published an article in Hair Transplant Forum International which improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.
+Robotic FUE has improved Follicular Unit Extraction by automating what has been a labor intensive and often inexact manual procedure.
+It is the latest in a long line of improvements made to hair restoration procedures that lead to better results for hair transplant patients.
+Dr. Bernstein’s recent publication in Hair Transplant Forum International improves the FUE procedure even further, whether performing follicular unit extraction with the FUE robot or by hand.

 In his article, Dr. Bernstein suggests two techniques to enhance the FUE procedure.
 First, he recommends that surgeons create recipient sites prior to extraction, in order to decrease the time grafts are in their holding solution outside the body.
 Second, he suggests adding time between site creation and graft harvesting and placement, to allow recipient site healing to progress.

 A: Yes, but subsequent procedures would be smaller and there is a point of diminishing returns where additional procedures would yield so little hair that they would not be practical.
-There is a finite donor supply and once this is tapped, no more hair transplants are possible, regardless when one uses FUT or FUE.
+There is a finite donor supply and once this is tapped, no more hair transplants are possible, regardless if one uses FUT or FUE.

 Q: What are the chances of the donor scarring being visible long-term in FUT compared to FUE? — M.M., Altherton, C.A.